Cherry Peak Resort

 Cherry Peak is a ski area in northern Utah that opened in 2014 and first used for skiing in the 2015–2016 season.
 It is located in Cherry Canyon, east of Richmond, Utah in the Bear River Mountains.
 While smaller and less developed than a number of Utah ski resorts, Cherry Peak is close and convenient to residents of nearby Logan, Utah State University, and Cache Valley.
 It also hosts students from more distant universities.

 The resort has snowmaking equipment which it uses to augment the natural snowfall as needed.

 The resort is accessed by driving 3.5 miles (5.5 km) east from Richmond, Utah (on 500 North Street) into Cherry Canyon.
-Due to its smaller size and its relative distance from the Wasatch Front, it is presently mostly considered a locally-oriented facility.
+Due to its smaller size and relative distance from the Wasatch Front, it is presently mostly considered a locally-oriented facility.

 Origin

 Property owner John Chadwick began securing licenses and agreements for the proposed resort in 2009.
 His concept for an Olympic-themed ski area was met with resistance by local residents, and skiers who already used the property as part of their cross-country skiing paths and alpine descents.

 By 2013, all was in order and construction began.
 The facility was opened in late 2014 with hopes to operate during the winter season, but a combination of final details and sparse snowfall that year caused the opening date to be moved to December 21, 2015.

 The initial operation used two lifts, servicing five runs.
-For the 2016–17 season, the third lift had been completed and 29 runs had been groomed and marked.
+For the 2016–17 season, a third lift had been completed and 29 runs had been groomed and marked.
 The combined length of the runs available is 20 kilometers.

 Cherry Peak facilities

 Facilities include a day lodge with grill restaurant, a full-service ski rental operation, ski instructors, and a ski shop.
 The lodge is also open during the summer, and several summertime events have been held, including alpine hiking, and evening concerts.
 Consideration was given to hosting mountain biking events there, but due to the limited terrain this has not been pursued to date.

-When first opened, the resort was unusual among the state's resorts in that it does not operate on Sundays, even though that is usually the busiest or second-busiest day for most ski resorts.
-However, as of February 19, 2017, it is now open Sundays.
+When first opened, the resort was unusual among the state's resorts in that it did not operate on Sundays, even though that is usually the busiest or second-busiest day for most ski resorts.
+However, as of February 19, 2017, it is now open on Sundays.